 Step 3: Paint The Fairy Door

 Next, paint your fairy door!
-I used a few coats of yellow on mine to get enough coverage.
-Be sure to paint completely, especially if using this wreath outdoors.
+I applied several coats of yellow paint to achieve good coverage.
+Make sure to paint thoroughly, especially if you plan to use this wreath outdoors.

 Step 4: Add Chicken Wire To Wreath Form